-There are no civil works anticipated for Component I. For Component 2, minor civil works are anticipated on: (i) the installation and rehabilitation of WASH-facilities- Level I and II water supply, hand provisions of toilet/latrine, hand washing stations; and (ii) agriculture-related interventions may include new and/or rehabilitation/improvement of existing dairy storages, milk collection centers and processing facilities, as deemed necessary.
+There are no civil works anticipated for Component I. For Component 2, small infrastructure community subprojects are anticipated on the installation and rehabilitation of WASH-facilities- Level I and II water supply, hand provisions of toilet/latrine, hand washing stations.
 The multisectoral convergence will strengthen and augment nutrition-specific interventions and activities.
 However, the construction activities may also lead to adverse social and environmental impacts such as disturbance or nuisances to the building occupants and surrounding communities, triggering the need to develop the Environmental Codes of Practice (ECOP).